sjforeman/bskit/README.md

 > Sefusatti et al., *Accurate estimators of correlation functions in Fourier space*, [Mon.
 Not.
 Roy.
 Astron.
 Soc., 460, 3624 (2016)](https://dx.doi.org/10.1093/mnras/stw1229), arXiv:[1512.07295](https://arxiv.org/abs/1512.07295)

+## Questions?

+If you have any questions or would like to contribute to this code, please open an issue or email Simon directly.